GeoscienceAustralia/ptha/propagation/SWALS/examples/generic_example/README.md

 maxima and time-series between the two codes.
 That might be expected given that the linear solvers in SWALS and JAGURS implement very similar staggered grid numerical methods (albeit their implementations are completely different).

+It you wish to create more complex models (e.g. with nesting, or different boundary conditions) it is better to start from [../periodic_multidomain](../periodic_multidomain).

 ## The tests